The Centre for Advanced Study (CAS) supports excellent, fundamental and curiosity-driven research.

 What does the funding cover?

-The current budget frame for each project is NOK 3.500.000.
+The current budget frame for each project is NOK 3,200,000.
+The funds can cover:

 How to apply